 Copyright 1986, 75 pages, spiral bound, color photos and illustrations

-Dick Lemaster's observations of the size and shape of duck bills provide and entirely new tool for recognizing species.
-Dick is an unusually gifted person who has given up a lucrative business in industrial model building to further his first love, waterfowl.
+Dick LeMaster's observations of the size and shape of duck bills provide an entirely new tool for recognizing species.
+Dick is an unusually gifted person who has given up a lucrative business in industrial model-building to further his first love, waterfowl.
 His talent and enthusiasm as a display decoy carver resulted in his first book Wildlife in Wood.
-His experience in preserving the living qualities of ducks in wood has given Dick knowledge of form, feather arrangement, and color privy to few, if any, professionals.
+His experience in preserving the living qualities of ducks in wood has given Dick knowledge of form, feather arrangement, and color privy to few if any, professionals.
 With his acute eye and photographic memory, he has observed differences between species that have heretofore been overlooked by professionals.
 In addition to his bill identification technique, Dick also focuses attention on another unique field identification concept, that of local altitudinal flight stratification.
 His renditions of heads, wings, and ducks in flight highlight specific differences that further aid identification.
-All in all, the contents of this booklet represent a significant breakthrough which will prove to be a blessing to the beginning water fowler and veteran alike.
+All in all, the contents of this booklet represent a significant breakthrough which will prove to be a blessing to the beginning waterfowler and veteran alike.

 Frank C. Bellrose

 From the Author:

 This guide introduces new aids for identifying waterfowl.
 One identifies the species of duck in hand; the other assists in determining the species in flight.

 A duck in hand can be identified by the size and shape of its bill.
 Charts are provided for the user to match a bill in hand with the outlines of the particular species.
 The full size and shape of the bill is repeated on the pages for each species, along with information to solidify the selection.
 Juveniles of both sexes have bills that are slightly smaller, but even these will fall within the basic size and shape of the species.
 Color of the bill is of lesser importance because it will vary with age and season.